EMERGENCY RESPONSE GUIDE

 Explosion

 There may be a variety of reasons for an explosion on campus.
-Initially, it may not be important why the explosion occurred.
-It will be investigated afterwards.
+Initially, it may not be known why the explosion occurred.
+Police will investigate.

 Evacuation

-The building must be evacuated if the fire alarm sounds or if you are instructed to evacuate by an authorized Public Safety, Facilities, Building Marshal/Floor Captain or Administrative representative.
+The building must be evacuated if the fire alarm sounds or if you are instructed to evacuate by authorized Public Safety Officials, Facilities, or Building Marshal/Floor Captain personnel.

 Fire